 Some children will be at higher risk of developing problematic internet use and may require strategies to promote healthy transitions between preferred and other activities.

 Provide regular breaks from the computer, to allow a visual change of focus and movement.

 Consider teacher training in the ergonomics of computer use so they can support students to have a healthy ergonomic learning environment.

-Paper versions of homework and text should be available for all students.
+Paper versions of homework and text should be available for all students, if task allows.

 Recess and break periods should be device free, outdoors when possible, and support the development of gross motor skills.